k8-mb/k8-mb.github.io/timeline.md

 title: "Timeline"
 ---

-This a diary of events related to the apartment in Kärntener Straße 8, 10827 Berlin, owed by me, Marco Benelli, and my wife.
+This a diary of events related to the apartment in Kärntener Straße, Berlin, owned by me, Marco Benelli, and my wife.
 It is done mostly to keep track of all the unsanswered mails, false statements and ambiguous reply dispensed by fourreal.
-It is inteded to be a work in progress.
+It is intended to be a work in progress.

 2016
 ====